Amalaa-George/From-Prospectus-to-Personal-Assistant-RAG-Driven-Chatbot-for-M.Tech-Admissions/README.md

 conda activate chatbot_env
 pip install -r requirements.txt

-Update IP Addresses
+Updations

-In the chatbot.html, you must manually update the server IP address
+In the chatbot.html, you must manually update the server IP address.
+Update .env file according to your jina and groq api keys.

 Run the Full System (3 Terminals)